Posted on Leave a comment

 Six in the evening.
 A hinge between day and night.

-In my tarot language, 18 corresponds to the Moon, and I associate that Moon with Hecate, guardian of crossroads and liminal paths.
+In the tarot language, 18 corresponds to the Moon, and I associate that Moon with Hecate, guardian of crossroads and liminal paths.
 Hecate doesn’t arrive because you schedule her.
 She appears because you have entered a crossing.

 At 18:00, I had already thrown the ashes.

 Setting Sun.
 Present Moon.
+I took a photo at the time:

 A handoff between lights.